-The programme and registration details will be published in due course.
+The programme will be published in due course.

 ESCAPE-pain is a rehabilitation programme for people with chronic joint pain, that integrates educational self-management and coping strategies with an exercise regimen individualised for each participant.
 It helps people understand their condition, teaches them simple things they can help themselves with, and takes them through a progressive exercise programme so they learn how to cope with pain better.

 Robust evaluation shows that ESCAPE-pain:

 - Reduces pain

 - Improves physical function

 - Improves the psychosocial consequences of pain

 - Reduces healthcare and utilisation costs.

 Contact us by email at email@example.com for more information.

 - Pioneering NHS sites improving patient outcomes through innovation commended by Health Secretary, Matt Hancock MP.
 ESCAPE-pain has been included as a case study in the recent NHS Innovation Accelerator (NIA) report 'Understanding how and why the NHS adopts innovation'